Uses and Benefits of Function Points

 staff resources per unit of software delivered

-elapsed time to deliver a unit of software
+elapsed time to deliver a unit of software - quality indicators, e.g.

 number of defects found per unit of software delivered.